Displaying present location in the site.

-NEC has agreed with and become a signatory to The Valuable 500 initiative for promoting active participation of people with disabilities in the workplace, which was launched at the World Economic Forum Annual Meeting in Davos in January 2019.
-In addition to continuously promoting initiatives to create environments that allow employees with disabilities to demonstrate their full potential, we will also strive to realize safety, security, fairness, and efficiency to enable a rich range of social activities by supporting people with disabilities through employment and contributing to society though support for parasports.
+NEC has agreed with and become a signatory to The Valuable 500 initiative for promoting active participation of people with disabilities in the workplace, which was launched at the World Economic Forum Annual Meeting in Davos, in January 2019.
+In addition to continuously promoting initiatives to create environments that allow employees with disabilities to demonstrate their full potential, we will also strive to realize safety, security, fairness, and efficiency to enable a rich range of social activities by supporting people with disabilities through employment and contributing to society through support for parasports.

 Special Subsidiary Company: NEC Friendly Staff

-Supporting Diverse Work Styles for Seniors
+Supporting Diverse Workstyles for Seniors

 NEC Corporation has implemented systems that enable employees to choose their career support programs themselves in order to meet the diverse needs of employees seeking to start a new career outside of the Company or those approaching retirement age.
 These programs are designed to support proactive life planning initiatives by providing financial and time benefits to employees choosing to plan and prepare for new careers outside of the Company.

 In addition, NEC provides a system that enables employees who wish to work beyond the age of 60 to extend their employment to a maximum age of 65.
 This system is offered with the intent of giving highly motivated and skilled personnel the opportunity to continue being active in the workplace.
-Since fiscal 2016, NEC has also operated a personnel recruiting system for those extending their employment that works to match the needs of individuals and hiring organizations, based on type of work, job description, employment terms and other conditions.
+Since fiscal 2016, NEC has also operated a personnel recruiting system for those extending their employment that works to match the needs of individuals and hiring organizations, based on type of work, job description, employment terms, and other conditions.

 Revision of Internal Regulations

-In October 2019, we revised 14 internal regulations, such as adding “a person who is a de facto marriage partner or in a partner relationship” to the definition of “spouse” in order to give de facto marriage partners including samesex marriage partners, equal treatment to legally married couples.
+In October 2019, we revised 14 internal regulations, such as adding “a person who is a de facto marriage partner or in a partner relationship” to the definition of “spouse” in order to give de facto marriage partners, including same-sex marriage partners, equal treatment to legally married couples.

-- 1)Absolutely do not conduct interviews that discriminate or violate human dignity from the perspective of human rights.
+- 1.Absolutely do not conduct interviews that discriminate or violate human dignity from the perspective of human rights.

-- 3)Judge a candidate only by the person’s capabilities and suitability for the job.
+- 3.Judge a candidate only by the person’s capabilities and suitability for the job.

-Inclusion of Mid-Career Hires
+Inclusion of Mid-career Hires

 Mid-career hires have diverse approaches and perspectives based on their experience working at other companies outside NEC.
-At the round-table discussion, they discuss questions about their current duties and proposals for improvements, among other topics.
+At the roundtable discussion, they discuss questions about their current duties and proposals for improvements, among other topics.
 By acting as a catalyst for discussion about stopping long-embedded work practices and activities that have lost their original purpose but have persisted, mid-career hires help to accelerate cultural transformation.

 Initiatives in the Local Community

-- NEC has supported wheelchair tennis for more than 29 years, and NEC employees have participated in volunteer activities, such as by serving as linespersons in national competitions since 1991.
+- NEC has supported wheelchair tennis for more than 30 years, and NEC employees have participated in volunteer activities, such as by serving as linespersons in national competitions since 1991.